Get the facts about organ donation

 If you request that your details are withdrawn from the register, the organ donation decision you had previously recorded - whether to donate or not to donate - will be removed from the NHS Organ Donor Register along with your personal details.
 This will mean that there is no longer any recorded decision for you on the Register.

-In an 'opt out' system, if there is no recorded decision for you, it will be considered that you agree to donate your organs after death unless you are in an excluded group.
+In an 'opt out' system, if there is no recorded decision for you, it will be considered that you agree to donate your organs after death unless you are in an excluded group, or you have let your friends or family know your organ donation decision and they pass this on to the team involved in your end of life care.

 If you record an opt out decision, you are recording your decision not to donate your organs and tissue after death.
 Your decision is added to the NHS Organ Donation Register, and will be respected in the event of your death.

-All the major religions and belief systems in the UK support organ donation in principle
+All the major religions and belief systems in the UK are open to the principles of organ donation and transplantation and accept that organ donation is an individual choice.

 We understand that you may have questions about whether your faith or beliefs affect your ability to become an organ donor.